Updated On — 14th Feb, 2021

 Just like when you were priming, don’t try to spray paint with the aim of using a single coat.
 Having a second coat is always better and preferable.
 Spraying with the aim of just a single coat will lead to the dripping of the paint and additional work of sanding it off later.

 There is some part of the furniture you need to pay more attention to, such as the ornate details, arms, legs, and corners.
 There is a higher risk of getting drips in these areas.

 A major advantage you will get from using spray paint as opposed to traditional painting is that within 10 minutes your first coat should be dry enough for a second coat.
 You will thus, be able to complete your job more quickly.

-Spray painting for a first time or as a hobby could be fun.
+Spray painting for the first time or as a hobby could be fun.
 You do not have to panic if you notice bubbling or dripping on the furniture.
-Just sand it off and your painting will be fine, except the extra work and time.
+Just sand it off and your painting will be fine, except for the extra work and time.

 If after you have carried out sanding and priming, you find out that the paint is not sticking to the furniture, which is very unlikely, then you might need to add another primer coat and sand before you add paint again.

 I am extremely happy to share with you my experience throughout the blogs.
 As a professional painter, I like to experiment with new products from different brands.
 My hunger is to find the best paint sprayer that took less effort but budgets friendly.
 My 2nd child Dany N. Bailey always love to repaint his old toys.
 I will publish new tips and tricks as long as you are benefited from my blog.